aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to CSV via Java or Online App" h2="On Premise Java API to convert DOCM to CSV without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a DOCM file to CSV format can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a feature-rich, document manipulation and conversion API that provides a comprehensive set of APIs to work with various file formats.
+It includes Aspose.Words for Java and Aspose.Cells for Java, which are the two APIs required to convert a DOCM file to CSV.

+The process of converting a DOCM file to CSV involves two steps.
+First, you need to use Aspose.Words for Java to export the DOCM file to HTML.
+Aspose.Words for Java is a powerful API that enables you to manipulate and convert various document formats, including DOCM.
+It provides a wide range of features, such as document manipulation, document conversion, document comparison, and more.
+With Aspose.Words for Java, you can easily export a DOCM file to HTML.

+The second step is to use Aspose.Cells for Java to convert the HTML file to CSV.
+Aspose.Cells for Java is a powerful API that enables you to manipulate and convert various spreadsheet formats, including HTML.
+It provides a wide range of features, such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, and more.
+With Aspose.Cells for Java, you can easily convert an HTML file to CSV.

- Converting DOCM to CSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to CSV.
+In conclusion, converting a DOCM file to CSV via Aspose.Total for Java is a simple two-step process.
+First, you need to use Aspose.Words for Java to export the DOCM file to HTML.
+Then, you need to use Aspose.Cells for Java to convert the HTML file to CSV.
+With the help of Aspose.Total for Java, you can easily convert a DOCM file to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}